-This is a guest post from Ryan Stubblefield, who runs SingleRoots.com, where they review the best Christian dating sites.In one day, I will be tying the knot.
+This post is from Ryan Stubblefield, who runs SingleRoots.com, where they review the best Christian dating sites.In one day, I will be tying the knot.

 There are lots of reasons I’m madly in love with my future bride, and there are lots of reasons I’m crazy about our relationship.